telerik/kendo-ui-core/docs/introduction.md

 #### UI for ASP.NET MVC

-[UI for ASP.NET MVC](/aspnet-mvc/introduction) is a Kendo UI product flavor which targets ASP.NET MVC developers.
+[Telerik<sup>®</sup> UI for ASP.NET MVC by Progress](/aspnet-mvc/introduction) is a Kendo UI product flavor which targets ASP.NET MVC developers.
 It includes all Kendo UI Professional components as well as
 HtmlHelper extension methods (a.k.a. server-side wrappers) which allow you to configure the Kendo UI widgets via C# code.

 * [List of Kendo UI Components]({% slug bundle_supportfor_kendoui_components %})